-For example, thousands of university graduates from all over the country wanted to go to SPbU in order to get a second degree in law, economics, philology, etc. Applicants who were not admitted to state-funded places were willing to study at their own expense, and in case they were admitted they would like to have the opportunity to pay at a later day or to pay in instalments.
-Fee-paying students wanted to have the right to transfer to government-funded places, and they wanted to have a clear idea about the content of their educational programme and teachers; they wanted to know where their classes would take place essay, who approved the course programme, where you could find questions for exams and pass/fail tests, who approved term paper topics, and who appointed members of the State Assessment Board.
+For example, thousands of university graduates from all over the country wanted to go to St Petersburg University in order to get a second degree in law, economics, philology, etc. Applicants who were not admitted to state-funded places were willing to study at their own expense, and in case they were admitted they would like to have the opportunity to pay at a later day or to pay in instalments.
+Fee-paying students wanted to have the right to transfer to government-funded places, and they wanted to have a clear idea about the content of their academic programme and teachers; they wanted to know where their classes would take place, who approved the course programme, where they could find questions for exams and pass/fail tests, who approved term paper topics, and who appointed members of the State Assessment Board.
 They wanted to know the rules for re-sitting examinations and tests, for the assignment of merit-based scholarships, and for making appeals against examination or test results.
 Students wanted to know their class and interim assessment timetable.
-Private and state-owned enterprises were willing to pay for their employees' education at the University's main and additional educational programmes.
+Private and state-owned enterprises were willing to pay for their employees' education at the University's degree and non-degree programmes.
 Applicants from different Russian regions and from abroad were willing to pay for preparatory courses.

-Since powers of attorney were issued to specific employees, rules were being created by separate people and not by special faculties, centres, institutes, colleges, and faculties as a whole.
+Since letters of attorney were issued to specific employees, rules were being created by separate people and not by special faculties, centres, institutes, colleges, and faculties as a whole.
 That was how a variety of rules started to govern the life of individual parts of one large university.
-As a result, despite the legislative requirements, the University ended up with different rules governing resits, tuition fees (instalments / deferred payments), the approval of topics for diploma projects and course syllabuses, individual study plans and timetables, and term and diploma papers.
+As a result, despite the legislative requirements, the University ended up with different rules governing resits, tuition fees (instalments / deferred payments), the approval of topics for graduation projects and course syllabi, individual study plans and timetables, and term and graduation papers.

-Most rules governing the life of students, applicants, and teachers, were unwritten (at the end of the 20th century!).
+Most rules governing the lives of students, applicants, and teachers were unwritten (at the end of the 20th century!).

 A vivid example of the inconsistency in students' rights is the number of times they could resit pass/fail tests and examinations.
-Students enrolled on state-financed basis had only two attempts; if the second one was unsuccessful, it resulted in their expulsion from the University.
-On the other hand, fee-paying economics, law, and philology students could have a virtually unlimited number of attempts.
-At the same time, fee-paying management students could resit examinations and tests only once.
+Students enrolled on a state-financed basis had only two attempts; if the second one was unsuccessful, it resulted in their expulsion from the University.
+On the other hand, fee-paying Economics, Law, and Philology students could have a virtually unlimited number of attempts.
+At the same time, fee-paying Management students could resit examinations and tests only once.
 Gaps between these rules only grew wider over time.
 But those students were from the same university, after all, and they were supposed to have equal rights according to the law.

 As a result, the University had about 20 separate information systems, and the Rector's office used its own autonomous system as well.
-As a result, by 2008 no one at the University knew the exact number of educational programmes, the number of students, teachers, buildings, rooms, books, pieces of equipment, and even the number of the issued general powers of attorney and their holders.
+As a result, by 2008 no one at the University knew the exact number of academic programmes, the number of students, teachers, buildings, rooms, books, pieces of equipment, and even the number of the issued general letters of attorney and their holders.

 Where did you start?

 The first subsystem called Priyom [Admission] was launched in 2008.
-The second one was Vypusk [Graduation], launched in 2010, when SPbU graduates were to receive our first institutional diplomas (the law 'On Two Universities' gave this right to St. Petersburg State University and Moscow State University).
-And in the meantime, in 2009, we started the development of the Obuchenie [Training] information system, which was supposed to ensure the interaction between subsystems Priyom, E-Timetable, Distsipliny [Subjects], Uchebnye Plany [Syllabuses], Pedagogicheskaya Nagruzka [Teaching Workload], and Vypusk [Graduation] The objective was to synchronize Obuchenie with other information systems used at the University (SAP, 1C, Blackboard, the library system, and PACS) to allow for the exchange of data between them.
+The second one was Vypusk [Graduation], launched in 2010, when St Petersburg University graduates were to receive our first institutional diplomas (the law 'On Two Universities' gave this right to St Petersburg University and Moscow State University).
+And in the meantime, in 2009, we started the development of the Obuchenie [Training] information system, which was supposed to ensure the interaction between subsystems Priyom, E-Timetable, Distsipliny [Subjects], Uchebnye Plany [Syllabi], Pedagogicheskaia Nagruzka [Teaching Workload], and Vypusk [Graduation] The objective was to synchronise Obuchenie with other information systems used at the University (SAP, 1C, Blackboard, the library system, and the access monitoring and control system AMCS) to allow for the exchange of data between them.
 By 2016, subsystems Priyom, E-Timetable, and Vypusk proved their effectiveness.
-E-Timetable allows to systematize extracurricular affairs, as it makes it possible to take into account all teaching rooms of the University and all types of activities, be it scientific, sports or cultural events.
+E-Timetable allows to systematise extracurricular affairs, as it makes it possible to take into account all teaching rooms of the University and all types of activities, be it scientific, sports or cultural events.

 Why was buying an information system from outside developers not an option (like SAP and 1C, which are used at the University)?

-All modules of the integrated information system were created by the staff of St. Petersburg State University, with the University's unique features in mind.
-We did analyse some similar off-the-shelf products, and it turned out that other systems can not live up to the challenge.
+All modules of the integrated information system were created by the staff of St Petersburg University, with the University's unique features in mind.
+We did analyse some similar off-the-shelf products, and it turned out that other systems cannot live up to the challenge.

 In addition, the University has a wide range of educational programmes:

-general secondary and secondary vocational education, higher education programmes (bachelor, specialist, master's and doctoral studies), and additional educational programmes.
-Other large universities also create their own software products for certain levels of education, but the Russian market has no alternatives to information system Obuchenie created at St. Petersburg State University.
+general secondary and secondary vocational education, higher education programmes (Bachelor, Specialist, Master's and Doctoral studies), and non-degree programmes.
+Other large universities also create their own software products for certain levels of education, but the Russian market has no alternatives to information system Obuchenie created at St Petersburg University.

-Let us take a look at some of the information services for education used at SPbU.
+Let us take a look at some of the information services for education used at St Petersburg University.

 For many years, timetables could only be found on a bulletin board in the hall by the dean's office.
 Students found it highly inconvenient that any teacher could come there and leave a note about moving their class to a different time or changing a class completely.
 These changes were often inconsistent, and students had no way of finding out about them quickly – they had to deal with such sudden changes in their timetable when they came to the University.
 Official changes used to be extremely difficult to make and had to be approved by various authorities.
 Teachers had to call the timetabling office in order to get information on changes in their timetables, which was inconvenient as well.